openelections/docs/contributingcodeguide.md

 #### Load

-TODO: General description of the data loading process.
-Mention Mongo and MongeEngine and models.py.
-Also mention how we're importing results in as raw a form as possible and performing clean-ups as downstream "transform" steps.
-This probably needs a separate, more detailed doc referenced from here, and/or a general note that we'll work with contributor to craft the loader.
+Data loading involves stuffing raw results in a flat form into a Mongo database.
+The goal is to keep the data loader simple, and defer cleanups and transformations to downstream steps in the data pipeline.

-The load task imports raw results from locally cached files into the data store.
-This assumes you've written the data loader for your state, of course :-)
+The `load` task imports raw results from locally cached files into the data store.
+This assumes you've written the data loader for your state, of course!

 Load all raw results in local cache.